-Students granted accommodations will receive a written approval within 5 school days of submission of their Disability Notification and Accommodation Request form setting forth the specific accommodation(s) granted.
+Students granted accommodations will receive awritten approval within 5 school days of submission of their Disability Notification and Accommodation Request form setting forth the specific accommodation(s) granted.
 AUHS will make all reasonable efforts to respond to a Disability Notification and Accommodation Request forms and arrange for any granted requests before the quarter commences.
 However, AUHS cannot guarantee that late requests will be resolved by the first day of class.
-A student who submits a Disability Notification and Accommodation Request form with insufficient time for the University administration to address the request before the quarter commences may opt either to attend classes without the requested accommodation or to delay attending classes until the request is addressed.
+A student who submits a Disability Notification and Accommodation Request form with insufficient time for the University administration to the request before the quarter commences may opt either to attend classes without the requested accommodation or to delay attending classes until the request is addressed..
+In the latter case, the student will be allowed to make up any course work or examinations with the approved accommodations when approved address the request before the quarter commences may opt either to attend classes without the requested accommodation or to delay attending classes until the request is addressed.
 In the latter case, the student will be allowed to make up any course work or examinations with the approved accommodations when approved.